13699

 Is Now The Time?

-Snap may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although Snap is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been impressive, and that growth rate is even expected to increase in the short term.
+Snap may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.